rst0070/1rm-tester/README.md

-# 1rm.github.io
+# 1rm-tester
-Webapp for chacking 1rm
+Webapp for chacking 1rm by NSCA coefficients